 What could be better than Strawberry Gelato?
-Try this easy and oh so delicious recipe and decide for yourself.
+Try my easy-to-make and oh so delicious Strawberry Gelato Recipe and decide for yourself.

 - Place the strawberries, lemon juice and the sugar in a food processor and process until liquefied.

-- Add the water and run the food processor until all the mixture is smooth.
+- Add the milk and run the food processor until all the mixture is smooth.

 - Whip the cream with a wire whisk until it begins to thicken slightly and becomes the consistency of buttermilk.